 Once you have identified a bed bug infestation in your house, it is understandable that you want to jump right in and eliminate them.
 But this will be a long, drawn-out battle, and there is nothing like patience and preparation to win it.

 Getting rid of bedbugs begins with cleaning up the places where bedbugs live.
 Now, this is not an easy task as it includes washing and drying bedding, linens, curtains, clothing, etc. in hot water and then meticulously checking that it is indeed bed-bug free.
 The cleaning up process also calls for some heavy-duty vacuuming.
 The entire house, furniture, linens, furnishings etc. need to be regularly vacuumed.
-After each vacuuming session, ensure you remove the vacuum cleaner bag into another plastic bag and place it in the garbage bin outside the house.
+After each vacuuming session, ensure you

 Another way to get rid of these bugs is to freeze them.
 Although bed bugs can live for up to a year in a cool room, they cannot withstand freezing temperatures.
 Freezing infested items for at least two hours at -17°C should kill them off.